 Campaigns are never re-opened.
 New detection activity instead creates a new campaign with a new name.
 New campaigns with the same name as a previous campaign are suffixed with a number (e.g. domain-name.com-2).
 The number will increment as more campaigns with the name surface.

-- Detections are stored in Cognito and searchable for an additional 180 days after the detection is inactive.
+- Detections are stored in Cognito and searchable for 180 days.

 - Triaged detections are deleted after 30 days.